jgmitter/storage-sql/README.md

 -	On-Premise devices will resolve an FQDN for their Storage, ADLS, or SQL DB service, with the A record as the private IP of the
         Azure Internal Load Balancer (ILB).
 The real FDQN need only be known to NGINX.
 This allows for internal/custom DNS applications.
 -	Contoso will connect to the ILB via ExpressRoute Private-Peering
--	NSGs applied on subnet will drop any packets that do not match either the private IP of the client device, or the destination
+-	NSGs applied on subnet will drop any packets that do not match either the private IP of the client device or the destination
-        service required (HTTPS/AMPQS).
+        service required (HTTPS/SQL-DB).
 -	The ILB will load balancing incoming HTTPS or SQL DB traffic across the NGINX tier.
 -	NGINX tier will proxy incoming TCP connections to Azure Storage, ADLS and/or SQL DB as an upstream server.
 -	Azure Storage, ADLS, and/or SQL DB will check its IP filer and allow the incoming packet if it is a match against the whitelist.
 Else it will drop the packet.